 This thoroughfare is adjacent to Spruce Street.
 Dog units congregated by Julius Khan playground, and Zodiac would mention this in the 'Bus Bomb' letter as he advanced east along the park perimeter.

 Two blocks east of Spruce Street is Laurel Street.
-Is this where Zodiac exited the park to access his vehicle parked either on Pacific Avenue or the north end of Laurel Street, having taken the advantage of cover in the park, as opposed to traveling two further blocks on a main street, especially considering his near miss with Donald Fouke and Eric Zelms, possibly sending them on a wild goose chase.
-His directional movement eastward from the Washington and Cherry intersection, was always suggestive of a killer backtracking, from the westward direction he had arrived in the taxicab, with something having interrupted those plans.
-Had the Zodiac ended up 2 blocks further east of Julius Khan playground, he was in fact now four blocks east of Jackson and Cherry Street, where he was last seen heading by the three teenagers, reinforcing the notion that he had overshot his original destination, as traveling this distance on foot certainly invites much greater risk.
+Is this where Zodiac exited the park to access his vehicle parked either on Pacific Avenue or the north end of Laurel Street, having taken the advantage of cover in the park, as opposed to traveling two further blocks on Jackson Street - especially considering his near miss with Donald Fouke and Eric Zelms, possibly sending them on a wild goose chase.
+His directional movement eastward from the Washington and Cherry intersection, was always suggestive of a killer backtracking from the westward direction he had arrived in the taxicab, with something having interrupted those plans.
+If the Zodiac had ended up 2 blocks further east of Julius Khan playground, he would in fact now be four blocks east of Jackson and Cherry Street, where he was last seen heading by the three teenagers, reinforcing the notion that he had overshot his original destination - as traveling this distance on foot certainly invites much greater risk.
 The only reason to believe the Zodiac Killer held Paul Stine under gunpoint, as detailed in the wanted poster, is that the destination was marked as Washington and Laurel in the trip sheet, yet the taxicab was ultimately found four blocks further west, giving rise to the notion the Zodiac Killer had drawn his 9mm automatic on Paul Stine in excess of one minute earlier, thereby dispelling the idea the taxicab driver was unaware of anything until the deadly shot was delivered.

-The alternative however is far more simple, the wanted poster is basic human error, just like the dispatcher two days earlier, when patrolmen were given the wrong description of the suspect as he calmly walked away from Washington and Cherry.
+The alternative, however, is far more simple - the wanted poster is basic human error, just like the police dispatcher two days earlier, when patrolmen were given the wrong description of the suspect as he calmly walked away from Washington and Cherry.